The Juicing Nutritional Guide That Every Pregnant Woman Needs To Read

 If you are underweight, try to achieve your ideal weight before you get pregnant, to lower the risk of pre-term or low-weight baby.
 Check your BMI to know if you are underweight.

 Congratulations!
 Now that you are pregnant, you are elated, and there are 1,001 things to think about.
-But remember, one of the most important things you have to bear in mind is to maintain optimal health through proper nutrition.
-Continue with your healthy and balanced meals.
+But, one of the most important things you have to bear in mind is to maintain optimal health through proper nutrition.
+It is a direct connection to your baby and his/her whole future.

 Most women have morning sickness during the first trimester.
 You cannot totally eliminate vomiting sometimes, but you can reduce the frequency of it.
 One of the ways is to snack frequently on small amounts of food.
 Do not allow your stomach to go hungry, and avoid motion (e.g. sitting in a car) that aggravates the nauseous feeling.

 Here are some suggestions of healthy snacks that you could munch on to reduce your morning sickness: apples, oranges, celery or carrot sticks, any kinds of nuts, and whole wheat crackers.
-You might also try drinking ginger ale that will help calm the nauseating feeling.
+Ginger tea is very helpful for calming nauseating feelings.

 Most mothers agree that the second trimester is the best time of pregnancy.
 I know I do!
 The morning sickness has subsided by this time, and you will feel more energetic.
 Fetal movements begin from about the 18th week, making you feel connected to the baby.